-Using the arrow in the top right of the Network view, choose Split Pane Left/Right.
-RMB-click on the new pane tab and choose Inspectors > Geometry Spreadsheet.
-Unpin the pane then click on the Primitives button to see the 8 packed primitives.
+Using the arrow in the top right of the Network view, choose Split In the Geometry Spreadsheet, you can see the 8 packed primitives.
+These can now be captured to the skeleton as rigid geometry.

-O In the Network View, press tab > Capture Packed Geometry and place the node down under the pack node.
+In the Network View, press tab > Capture Packed Geometry and place the node down under the pack node.
 Wire the output of the pack node into the first input of the capturepackedgeo node.
 Next wire the output of the skeletonmirror node into the second input of the capturepackedgeo node then set the Display flag on the capturepackedgeo node.